Last Updated on May 24, 2021 by HostingandOther

 “obviously continue to offer ease of integration to customers with backends like ECC or S/4HANA”

-..implies that C/4HANA is integrated currently.
+..implies that C/4HANA is currently integrated.

 Hybris has some degree of integration to ECC, but it does not have that integration to S/4HANA.
-Secondly, so many of the applications that make up the C/4HANA suite (like CalladiusCloud) for example are very recent acquisitions.
+Secondly, so many of the applications that make up the C/4HANA suite (like CalladiusCloud), for example, are very recent acquisitions.
 That means they have no integration currently.
 This overall paragraph by Crifasi is deliberately deceptive.
 Crifasi is taking advantage of the reader’s lack of knowledge to promote a false understanding of what a customer of C/4HANA could expect regarding integration and when they could expect it.

 Why is (All of a Sudden) Roadmap Necessary?